How to teach English online?

 You need to be a native English speaker, have a minimum of one year of experience in teaching children and have a bachelor’s degree.

 Having a teaching qualification and certificate is an advantage.
-You can apply here if you’re living in the US, UK or Canada.

 A few readers have told me that 51talk is a great company to work for!